 As an introduction to principles and methods of Biblical interpretation, students will focus on learning the methodological model for studying and interpreting Biblical literature in the context of New Testament epistolary literature.
 Students will focus on applying this model to other genres of Biblical literature.
 Emphasis is given to the development of motivation and aptitude for study and interpretation of the Bible, as well as application to life.

-REL 398 Topics in Religion (3)
+REL 361 Systematic Theology (3)